liourej/CodeDroneDIY/README.md

 | Gyroscope | Measure angular speed around each axis in degrees by second | Fast | Drift along time |
 | Accelerometer | Measure linear acceleration on each axis in "g" | Slow |  Noizy and not usable when UAV is moving |

-These 2 sensors are complementary to compute attitude angles: merging their data compensate their defaults.
 Attitude rotation speeds are given by gyroscopes, no computation is needed.

+These two sensors are complementary to compute attitude angles: merging their data compensate their drawbacks.

 <p align="center">
 <img src="/ReadmePictures/IMU.jpg" width="24%" />